kevinbeaty/underarm/README.md

 * [Development][12]
 * [Minified][13]

+Checkout other [builds][19] that optionally bundle custom build of lodash and base versions without extensions.

 ### Node.js
 Library depends on either [transducers-js][10] or [transducers.js][11].
 It is your choice.
 Must `npm install` either one and it will be detected automatically.